nopBlink/nopBlink/README.md

 - Machine Learning
 - SQL and databases
 - Blockchain and DLT technologies
-- VPS and Node setup
+- VPS and Node run

 ### Contact